MariaGrillo/IATI-Public-Validator/CHECKLIST.rst

 | How many uploads, links pastes.
 | Some idea about size of files tested.

+Google Analytics is also used.

 Our code will need to adapt with schema changes and changes to external systems upon which it relies
 ----------------------------------------------------------------------------------------------------

 | This application does need to react to changes to the schema.
-| Instructions on what to do when upgrading are gioven in the README.md file.
+| Instructions on what to do when upgrading are given in the README.md file.
 | In future it may need to react to changes in codelists and rulesets.

 Developers should be able to find useful resources and help easily